strudel-science/strudel-kit/docs/docs/customization/combine-sections.md

 If you haven't already, add both the Run Computation and Compare Data Task Flows into your app:

 ```
-strudel add-taskflow first-taskflow -t run-computation
-strudel add-taskflow second-taskflow -t compare-data
+cd src/pages
+npx degit strudel-science/strudel-kit/src/pages/run-computation first-taskflow
+npx degit strudel-science/strudel-kit/src/pages/compare-data second-taskflow
 ```

 ### 2. Locate the file with the desired components

-The table and charts live in `[id]/results.tsx` inside the Task Flow folder that uses the Run Computation template.
+The table and charts live in `_layout/$id/_layout/results.tsx` inside the Task Flow folder that uses the Run Computation template.
 In this example that directory would be named `first-taskflow`.

 ### 3. Copy the components